$f$-algebra products on AL and AM-spaces: AL and AM-spaces with a unique -algebra f-algebra product

 it follows that $N^{d}$ has dimension one.
 Hence $N^{d}$ is a non-trivial projection band.
-This is a contradiction with the fact that the center of $X$ is trivial. \end{proof}
+Since the centre of $X$ is trivial, it must be $X=N^{d}$, and thus $X$ is one-dimensional. \end{proof}

-In particular, every AM-space $X$ with trivial center (see \cite{goullet_de_rugy1972} and \cite{wickstead1988} for examples of such spaces) satisfies $W_X=\{0\}$.
+In particular, every AM-space $X$ of dimension greater than $1$ with trivial centre (see \cite{goullet_de_rugy1972} and \cite{wickstead1988} for examples of such spaces) satisfies $W_X=\{0\}$.
 The converse, however, is false.

-\begin{example} Let $X_1$ and $X_2$ be Banach lattices that only admit the trivial \falg\ product (for example, $X_1$ and $X_2$ can be Banach lattices with trivial center).
-Their direct sum $X=X_1\oplus_\infty X_2$ has non-trivial center, since both $X_1$ and $X_2$ are non-trivial projection bands in $X$.
+\begin{example} Let $X_1$ and $X_2$ be Banach lattices that only admit the trivial \falg\ product (for example, $X_1$ and $X_2$ can be Banach lattices with trivial centre and dimension greater than $1$).
+Their direct sum $X=X_1\oplus_\infty X_2$ has non-trivial centre, since both $X_1$ and $X_2$ are non-trivial projection bands in $X$.
 Let $P\colon X\times X\to X$ be an \falg\ product on $X$.
 The \falg\ property implies that projection bands are closed under multiplication.
 Hence the restriction

 defines an \falg\ product on $X_1$.
 By assumption, $P|_{X_1\times X_1}=0$.
 Similarly, $P|_{X_2\times X_2}=0$.
 Let $(x_1,x_2),(y_1,y_2)\in X$ and compute

 where in the last equality we are using that the product of disjoint elements is $0$.
 Hence $P=0$. \end{example}